xyntechx/NexLiber-v1/library/README.md

 ## Add Your Project
 Here are the step-by-step instructions you should follow:
 - Put all the files and folders of your complete working project into one main overarching folder
-- Add a `README.md` file to the root directory of the main folder - follow the format of [this README](https://github.com/xyntechx/NexLiber/blob/main/library/Free%20Scrabble/README.md)
+- Add a `README.md` file to the root directory of the main folder - follow the format of this [template](https://github.com/xyntechx/NexLiber/blob/main/library/TEMPLATE.md)
 - Name the main folder your **Project Title** (e.g. Free Scrabble)
 - Place the main folder into the `/library` directory of your fork
 - Commit your changes with the message "New Project: **Project Title**"